Stefch86/solid-jekyll/_projects/2014-04-15-primero-bank.markdown

 ---
 #### Visualize data with Excel
 The bank is concerned as it is experiencing numerous customer departures.
 I was tasked with presenting a action plan to the marketing director of Primero Bank, to prevent further waves of customer attrition.
 Before establishing this action plan, it is crucial to understand why customers are leaving the bank.
-My role will be to rely on data to explain these departures.
-Your preliminary work will be crucial for my drafting of a relevant action plan.
+My role was to rely on data to explain these departures.
 Initially, I needed to analyze the data to:

 Identify common characteristics among customers who have left.
 - Deduce at least 5 analysis avenues regarding the reasons they left.
 - Identify among current clients the profiles that might leave.
-- To document responses, you should complete this analysis report that I have partially filled out (carefully read my answers to questions 1 and 2).
-This report will serve as a basis for our discussion and validation of:

-#### Deliverables
+#### Assessed Skills
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+- Analyzing user data by selecting an appropriate methodology
+- Presenting data to users using data visualization techniques